felixwittwer/homeassistant_automaic_greenhouse/parts/README.md

 # parts

-This directory contains a detailed list of all parts you might need. sometimes also with alternatives.
+This directory contains a detailed list of all parts you might need.